sujoe77/backend/service_prime/README.md

 our use of cache also help improve the throughput, and reduce IO and the workload of backend.

-make each "thread" more light weight also help improve the
+make each "thread" more light-weight also help improve the throughput.

 ### 2.4.2 Latency